 - Embedded Operating Systems

 - Important principles are presented in class

 - Guidance to read and comprehend datasheets

 - Weekly learning objectives

-The course is organized in three parts.
-The first two parts are accompanied by a weekly lecture and are concluded by an exam.
-In the second and third part, you might additionally program a hands-on microcontroller application.
+The course is organized in three parts which focus on different aspects of microcontroller programming.
+The first two parts are concluded by an exam and accompanied by weekly lectures.
+In the second and third part you have the chance to additionally hand in a microcontroller application.

 Getting code onto the microcontroller chip

 |13.03.2017||Assembler programming||2.2, 2.3, 2.5||2.2.2, 2.2.4,

 |23.03.2017||Deadline for course de-registration (12:00)